-In order to promote academic excellence in undergraduate studies, the Department of Electrical and Computer Engineering launches its Academic Excellence Awards for 3rd-year students (students who have completed all required 1st and 2nd-year program courses) and 4th-year students (students who have completed all required 1st, 2nd, and 3rd-year program courses).
+In order to promote academic excellence in undergraduate studies, the Department of Electrical, Computer and Biomedical Engineering launches its Academic Excellence Awards for 3rd-year students (students who have completed all required 1st and 2nd-year program courses) and 4th-year students (students who have completed all required 1st, 2nd, and 3rd-year program courses).

 - The students from the Dean's list with minimum CGPA of A- are eligible to compete for the award